mcuevas-olin/WebDevFinal/README.md

 - **App Component**:
   - **Contents**: Entire application.
   - **Children**:
-    - Header Component
-    - Main Component
-    - Footer Component
     - ColorPicker Component

 - **ColorPicker Component**:
-  - **Contents**: Component for selecting colors.
+  - **Contents**: Component for selecting colors, the rest of the application with the colors attached.
   - **Children**:
     - ColorSelector Component
+    - Header Component
+    - Main Component
+    - Footer Component

 - **Header Component**:
   - **Contents**: Top section of the application with links to the other pages.